Please feel free to submit any support groups for people living with HIV and Aids (PLWHA) by emailing email@example.com

 Some of the support groups you can get in touch with.

-Telefriend Ministries A South African telephone counselling service for HIV positive people and others in need of minisytry based on Christian principles.
+Telefriend Ministries Telephone counselling service for HIV positive people and others in need of ministry based on Christian principles.
+National 0861-106-310 (08:00 to 21:00 South African Time)

 The HIV/Aids Programme offered by the SA Department of Social Development aims to de-stigmatise HIV/Aids and empower communities to prevent and treat the disease, for all affected to enjoy the best possible standard of living.